ligianoazzi/php-laravel-eloquent/README.md

  - Soft Deleting
 It's similar a default scope, will create a field in the table similar (deleted_at = datetime) but will not effectively delete.

+ - One to one
+Public config hasone in a model and public config belongsto in the other model Coloca um hasone em uma e um belongs to na outra
+Uma faz referência  a outra